So you’ve decided you want to road trip around Australia and you’re in the planning stages now? This is a great idea!

 Misc – because there’s always miscellaneous!

 Business costs $1,700 – this won’t apply to everyone, but for us I needed to keep some money aside for regular payments for things like hosting, domain name renewals and other business costs.

 Other bills or giving– mortgage, car or caravan loans, charitable giving – anything else that you will keep paying regardless of the fact that you’re heading off on a trip of a lifetime.

 Six Months Living Costs

-When trying to come up with a ‘living budget’ I racked my brain for all the things I thought we’d need to pay for.
+When trying to come up with a ‘living budget’ for our road trip around Australia, I racked my brain for all the things I thought we’d need to pay for.
 I started with the things we already pay for in our lives – rent, food, petrol, phones, internet, entertainment, gifts, subscriptions.
 And then added all the things that would be extra being on this trip.

 The thing is, you won’t know everything.
 You’ll get some of it wrong, when you’re on the road you’ll realise that you needed to allocate more money to one area and you allocated too much money to other areas.
 But figuring out a budget beforehand, allows you to know how long your money is going to last you.
 If you’re waaaay overspending your weekly budget you’ll be able to know in advance that you’re likely to run out of money.
 Either that’s fine… and you break out the credit card.
 Or you tighten your belt and cut back on the less important things.